CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 2 -- Diving In.md

 This is what we call a `function`.
 If you have some math or formal logic background, you might recognize the concept.
 For the rest of you, here's a quick explanation to tide us over until the full lesson.

-Functions are reusable peices of code.
-Functions are also like Mad Lib stories, because they let us fill in the blanks -- we can tell the same basic story, but the small details are different each time.
+Functions are reusable pieces of code.
+Functions are also like [Mad Libs](https://en.wikipedia.org/wiki/Mad_Libs) stories, because they let us fill in the blanks -- we can tell the same basic story, but the small details are different each time.

 `def` is a keyword that tells Python that we're about to define a function. `sum` is the name we chose for this function.
 We can pick almost anything for the name.
 The main restrictions are: no spaces, no punctuation, no dashes, no special characters other than the underscore (`_`), and most depressing of all, no emoji.